-The authority responsible for public works is the Central Public Works Department at the national level, and the State Public Works Departments operate at the state level.
-The Central Public Works Department has released several General Conditions of Contract for engineering, procurement and construction ("EPC") contracts and construction works.
+The authority responsible for public works is the Central Public Works Department at the national level, and the State Public Works Departments at the state level.
+The Central Public Works

+Department has released several General Conditions of Contract for engineering, procurement and construction ("EPC") contracts and construction works.
 The public-private partnership ("PPP") model is common in the development of large and complex infrastructure projects.
-The Government has issued guidelines and Model Concession Agreements for various projects, specifically for the purposes of the road, airport, railway and ports sectors, among others.
-The modes of contracting regularly employed by government organisations include Build-Own-Operate, Build-Operate-Transfer, Design-Build-Finance-Operate-Transfer, etc. Standard contracts provided by the FIDIC are often used for large infrastructure projects.
+The Government has issued guidelines and Model Concession Agreements for various projects, specifically for the airport, railway, and ports sectors.
+The modes of contracting regularly employed by government organisations include Build-Own-Operate, Build-Operate-Transfer, Hybrid Annuity Model, Design-Build-Finance-Operate-Transfer, etc. Standard contracts issued by FIDIC are often used for large infrastructure projects.